Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 where $\sigma_j$ are the singular values of $A$ ordered non-increasingly, $\left\{ {p_m} \right\}_{m=1}^M$ are the indices satisfying

 and

 \end{thm}

-Before we prove this theorem, we need the following lemma. \begin{lemma}[GTD with multiplicities] Let $A$ be an $n \times n$ full-rank matrix with singular values $\left\{ \sigma_j \right\}$, ordered non-increasingly.
-Then it can be decomposed as
+\ver{ Before we prove this theorem, we need the following lemma. }{ The proof of this theorem is provided in \cite[Appendix K]{JET:TechReport:SeveralUsers2013} and is based upon the following lemma, which is proved in \cite[Sec.~VIII-C]{JET:TechReport:SeveralUsers2013}. } \begin{lemma}[GTD with Multiplicities] Let $A$ be an $n \times n$ full-rank matrix with singular values $\left\{ \sigma_j \right\}$, ordered non-increasingly.
+Then, it can be decomposed as